ReDI-School/js-berlin-2022-spring/lesson12.md

 ---

+### Task 2 bonus

+Create a button at the top of the page that generates a new element in sequence when clicked, so  "Element 6", "Element 7", and so on.

+---

 ### Task 3: Create a shopping list app!

 It should have one `<input>` field where the user can enter a shopping item.
 It should have one `<button>`.
 When the user clicks the button, the text from the `<input>` field should be appended to the shopping list.